 '''

+std::string name("Bill");

+instead of:

+std::string name = "Bill";

+or:

 std::string name = std::string("Bill");

 '''

 8.13 Each class data member must be initialized (using default values when appropriate) in every class constructor.
 That is, an initializer or initialization must be provided for each class data member so that every object is in a well-defined state upon construction.